Dr. Alysha Inez Coppola-Varkalis

 Staff of Professorship for Biogeosciences

 I'm a senior scientist (SNSF Ambizione fellow) in the Biogeoscience Group in the Department of Earth Science at ETH Zurich.
 As an earth scientist trained in oceanography, my research seeks to understand the largest reservoir of marine organic carbon (dissolved organic carbon) by employing field work, novel isotopic and compound specific methods to identify and understand the main processes of carbon cycling dynamics in the ocean and land-river-ocean aquatic interface.
 I focus on global measurements of black carbon in bulk organic carbon pools using compound specific radiocarbon analysis in the open ocean water column, in the global ocean and at regional scales (in the Mackenzie River and Amazon River).
 My goal is to link terrestrial and marine cycles on basin scale wide processes.
-Read more about my latest work external pageherecall_made.
+Read more about my latest work external pagehere.

 Education and professional experience